-“Though I have a lot of fear about the fate of my children who are in the hands of Boko Haram, these messages have kept telling me that millions of believers around the world are praying for me and my children.
+“Though I have a lot of fear about the fate of my children who are in the hands of an extremist group that is located primarily in Northern Nigeria More, these messages have kept telling me that millions of believers around the world are praying for me and my children.
 I might not know where they are or what their circumstances are, but I believe your prayers may reveal where they are and even cause us to be reunited.
 But I also take comfort in knowing even if I may not see them again in this life we will meet at the feet of Jesus.”

 “I can wholeheartedly say that OD has been the best companion in my troubles.
 Though life has not been easy for me, your concern and prayers have kept me.
 Sometimes I am fed up with life, and I desire death more than life.
 But then I read a card and am simply reminded that people are praying—and then those feelings change.
 Then I look at the world differently.
 It is a blessing.
 OD has been a Godsend to me personally.”

 We thank you for the love you have shown this sister in the Lord.

 The Writer of the Above Article Responds